RoadieHQ/marketing-site/content/docs/tech-insights/checks/index.md

 After you have added the check, make sure to refresh check results so it is taken into calculation from that moment on.

 ![Refresh check](./refresh-results-check.png)

+Now that you have added both Data Source and Checks, based on that Data Source, you can proceed and create a new [Scorecard](../scorecards/) which will include this check or include it in existing Scorecards.